-- 230. CAMP LEADERSHIP.
-(Summer Session only).
-Three hours credit.
-(Offered during Pre-Session at a mountain campsite).
+- §230.
+CAMP LEADERSHIP.
+(Credit may be obtained in Health and Physical Education or Education).
+Three hours credit. - (Offered during Pre-Session at a mountain campsite).
 A functional course designed to prepare college students for probable leadership service in summer camps. - 232.
 PROBLEMS OF INDIVIDUAL GYMNASTICS.
 Three hours credit.
 Prerequisites, H.P.E.
 120a,b and 122.
 The science of muscular action in relation to postural defects and treatment. - 235.
 HISTORY AND PRINCIPLES OF PHYSICAL EDUCATION.
 Three hours credit.

 Prerequisites, H.P.E.
 120a,b, senior or graduate standing.
-A study of the history of physical education from the Ancient Greeks to the present time, followed by the basic foundations and principles upon which the profession is built. - 255.
-CONTEMPORARY DANCE TECHNIQUES.
+A study of the history of physical education from the Ancient Greeks to the present time, followed by the basic foundations and principles upon which the profession is built.

+- 255. CONTEMPORARY DANCE TECHNIQUES.
 Four hours credit.

 Prerequisite, H.P.E.
 93 or permission of instructor.
 Basic work and movement analysis including laboratory work in composition. - 256.
 MUSIC IN THE CONTEMPORARY DANCE.
 Four hours credit.

 Prerequisite, H.P.E.
 94 or permission of instructor.
-The techniques of playing percussion instruments with compositions of rhythmic studies for such instruments and a more advanced study of music form and analysis in relation to dance. - 267.
-ADVANCED TECHNIQUES IN TEACHING SPORTS TO GIRLS.
-Four hours credit.
-Prerequisite, Ed.
+The techniques of playing percussion instruments with compositions of rhythmic studies for such instruments and a more advanced study of music form and analysis in relation to dance. - 265.
+ADVANCED TECHNIQUES IN TEACHING MAJOR SPORTS TO MEN.
+Two or four hours credit.

+Prerequisite, teaching or coaching experience.
+Designed to assist the in-service teacher of major sports for men with special problems of the field including organization, strategy, personnel.

+- 267. ADVANCED TECHNIQUES IN TEACHING SPORTS TO GIRLS.
+Four hours credit. - Prerequisite, Ed.
 150h or teaching experience.
-A course in advanced teaching and officiating of girls' sports.

-- 269. ORGANIZATION AND ADMINISTRATION OF A PHYSICAL ED-UCATION PROGRAM FOR GIRLS.
+A course in advanced teaching and officiating of girls' sports. - 269.
+ORGANIZATION AND ADMINISTRATION OF A PHYSICAL ED-UCATION PROGRAM FOR GIRLS.
 Four hours credit.

-Covers the organizational and administrative problems of the girls' physical education program. - 270.
-ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDU-CATION AND ATHLETICS.
+Covers the organizational and administrative problems of the girls' physical education program.

+270. ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDU-CATION AND ATHLETICS.
 Three hours credit.

 Covers the organizational and administrative problems of physical education and athletics on the high school level.
-Aims and objectives, management of athletics, the physical plant, intramurals, and administrative policies. - §271.
+Aims and objectives, management of athletics, the physical plant, intramurals, and administrative policies

+\$271.
 SAFETY EDUCATION.
 (Credit may be obtained in Health and Physical Education or Education).
 Three hours credit.

-Comprehensive course for probable administrators of safety programs in public schools. - 272.
-RECREATION LEADERSHIP.
-Three hours credit.
+Comprehensive course for probable administrators of safety programs in public schools.